AgentHub

 It is not a cheap default coding seat for every developer.

-The ACU model requires operational discipline to understand real spend.
+The included-quota plus pay-as-you-go model still requires operational discipline to understand real spend.

 Buyers need a strong human-review process because Devin is an execution layer, not just a drafting helper.